 Herzog AG, Mandle HB, Cahill KE, Fowler KM, Hauser WA.
 Predictors of Unintended Pregnancy in Women with Epilepsy.
 Neurology 2017;88:728-733.

 Mandle HB, Herzog AG, Cahill KE, Fowler KM, Hauser WA, Davis AR.
-Reasons for Discontinuation of Reversible Contraceptive Methods by Women With Epilepsy.
-Epilepsia (in press).
+Reasons for Discontinuation of Reversible Contraceptive Methods by Women with Epilepsy.
+Epilepsia 2017;58(5):907-914.